 Year Coordinators liaise with classroom teachers, learning support teacher, Leader of Curriculum, parents and other services to provide group and individualised support for students in their care.

-The College is interested in students’ health and well-being and employs a registered psychologist in the role of student support.
-These confidential student support responsibilities are distinct from the disciplinary processes in the school.
-The Student Support Person works with students one-to-one in the support role, and in small group format with the Year 7 students throughout their transition year at Woodlawn.
+The College is invested in students’ health and wellbeing and employs registered psychologists in the role of College Counsellors to provide confidential student support.
+The responsibilities are distinct from the disciplinary processes in the school.
+The College Counsellors work with students one-to-one in a support role and in a small group format with the Year 7 students throughout their transition year at Woodlawn.

-The Student Support Person, through their experience and expertise, provides a sensitive, warm and sympathetic ear for our students.
+The College Counsellors, through their experience and expertise, provide a sensitive, warm and sympathetic ear for our students.
 They can assist in a wide range of situations - family difficulties, study problems, goal setting, etc.

-The Student Support Person also has access to a wide range of resources and contacts in the welfare area through the welfare network.
-On some occasions a referral to external services may be made.
+The College Counsellors also have access to a wide range of resources and contacts in the welfare area through the welfare network.
+On some occasions, a referral to external services may be made.

-Students can arrange to make their own appointment to see the Student Support Person by placing a note under the door of Well-Being and Support.
+Students can arrange to make their own appointment to see a College Counsellor by placing a note under their door.
 Staff and parents may also recommend that a student seek support having discussed this with the student and found them willing.
 Constructive psychological support will only be possible if the student is willing to engage and be involved in the work.

 National School Chaplaincy & Student Welfare Program (NSCSW)